 You can scoop up the classic Kiwi ice cream you know and love at the Oriental Bay Store.
 The shop has been in business for nearly 130 years and is an iconic part of the area.
 If the colourful containers of Tip Top ice cream aren’t enough to tempt you, luxurious Kapiti ice cream is also on offer.
 Grab a double scoop, head across the road to the beach and you’re set for a perfect summer day.

-Now you've got a tum full of ice cream, why not get amongst the very best things to do in Wellington.
+Now you've got a tum full of ice cream, it's time to check out 50 of the best free things to do in Wellington.